WesleyEliel/Django-Betting-App-Backend/README.md

 ## Technologies
-Main technologies used in this project are:
+Main packages used in this project are:
 * Django==3.2.19
 * django-rest-knox==4.2.0
 * djangorestframework==3.13.1